Nandaka/PixivUtil2/readme.md

   Set to `True` to export the image information to a .XMP sidecar file, one per image in the album.
 The data contained within the file is the same but some software requires matching file names to detect the metadata.
 If set to `True`, then `writeImageXMP` is ignored.
 - verifyimage

-  Do image and zip checking after download.
+  Check if downloaded files is valid image or zip.
 Set the value to `True` to enable.
 - writeUrlInDescription

   Write all url found in the image description to a text file.
 Set to `True` to enable.
 The list will be saved to to the application folder as url_list_<timestamp>.txt